Contact: Support@AthleticQuickness.com

 What limits running speed the most?

-Imbalance in the system—especially between the push phase and swing phase—can limit speed more than strength.
+Imbalance in the system—especially between push and swing phases.

 Does strength training help with speed?

-It’s the phase where your leg moves forward through the air.
-It plays a critical role in stride length and timing.
+It’s the phase where your leg moves forward and helps maintain system balance.

 Leave a Reply